sethkor/lexbelt/README.md

     Adds or updates an intent

   put-bot --name=NAME [<flags>] <file>
-    Adds or updates a bot
+    Adds or updates a bo

   provision [<flags>] <file>
     Provisions and builds an entire Lex bot including slots, intents and the actual bot